Joshuaalbert/jaxns/README.md

 controlling some precision parameters.

 # Change Log

+26 June, 2023 -- JAXNS 2.2.1 released.
+Multi-ellipsoidal sampler added back in.
+Adaptive refinement disabled, as a bias has been detected in it.

 15 June, 2023 -- JAXNS 2.2.0 released.
 Added support to allow TFP bijectors to defined transformed distributions.
 Other minor improvements.